 The education industry faces unique maintenance management challenges.
 School campuses, from elementary schools to colleges and universities, are different environments from other facilities or industrial buildings.
-Read on to learn more about the types of maintenance challenges found in educational facilities and how CMMS software can address those challenges.
+Read on to learn more about the types of maintenance challenges found in educational facilities and how computerized maintenance management system (CMMS) software can address those challenges.

 Education Industry Maintenance Challenges

 Educational facilities require complex and thorough maintenance.
 In order to foster an effective environment for learning, campuses need to remain in excellent condition.
-Continued financial support for each school is dependent on how well capital investments are protected, through security measures, insurance policies, and maintenance.
-That said, maintenance management in education can be challenging for a number of reasons.
+Adding to this challenge, continued financial support for each school depends on how well capital investments are protected through security measures, insurance policies, and maintenance.
+Below are multiple reasons maintenance management challenges in educational settings.

 Large Volume of Work Compared to Resources

-Facilities management in schools is focused on grounds maintenance, which includes cutting grass in the spring and summer and salting sidewalks when it snows in the winter.
-School maintenance staff also has a lot to do indoors including mopping floors, minor mechanical repairs, unclogging drains, replacing tiles, and painting.
-These standard jobs, along with unexpected repairs that arise, combined with fulfillment of maintenance requests from teachers, staff, and in some cases, students, create a large volume of work to tackle.
+Facilities management in schools is focused on grounds maintenance, including cutting grass in the spring and summer and salting sidewalks when it snows in the winter.
+School maintenance staff also has a lot of indoor tasks including mopping floors, minor mechanical repairs, unclogging drains, replacing tiles, and painting.
+On top of these standard jobs are unexpected repairs and maintenance requests from teachers, staff, and in some cases, students, that create a large volume of work to tackle.

-Despite the high work volume, often school maintenance departments face shrinking resources due to a lack of funding.
-The schools are unable to hire the ideal number of maintenance staff members or outside contractors.
+Despite the high work volume, school maintenance departments often face shrinking resources due to a lack of funding.
+The schools are unable to hire the ideal number of maintenance staff members or outside contractors to meet demand.
 This results in older building elements such as worn insulation, outdated ventilation systems, and machine assets that are past their prime not getting repaired or replaced in a timely manner.

 Completing Urgent Jobs with Classes in Session

-While most maintenance jobs are completed outside of school hours, there are urgent maintenance issues that arise which must be dealt with while students are in class.
+While most maintenance jobs are completed outside of school hours, urgent maintenance issues must be dealt with while students are in class.
 These can range from an overflowing toilet or power failure, to a burned out light in a classroom, or a spill that must be cleaned up immediately.
 The janitor or maintenance technician may need to get on a ladder, block off an area, or otherwise interrupt a class, which can be distracting for students.
-Using discretion about which jobs truly cannot wait and which can be done when students are out of the classroom (during lunch, recess or after class) is an important skill.
+Schools must use discretion about which jobs truly cannot wait and which can be done when students are out of the classroom (i.e., during lunch, recess or after class).

 Large Campuses with Different Maintenance Environments